Maritime Labour Convention (MLC)

 If it is unclear if a certain person should be considered to be a seafarer, owners, employers of employees can obtain advice at:

-Vereniging Landelijk Platform Maritiem voor Werk, Inkomen en Zorg (only in Dutch)
+Vereniging Landelijk Platform Maritiem voor Werk, Inkomen en Zorg (in Dutch)

 Advisory commision